 8. Bad guys will follow your suit and send emails from that particular subdomain you use

 The entire domain is at risk all the time.
 You need to lock the entire domain- the main organizational domain as well as the subdomain.
 Contrary to popular belief, the primary organization domain is made the target rather than the subdomain.

 9. Copy the previous infrastructure decisions

 That is lame!
 Believing that previous email infrastructure builders were right throughout, you will only go a step closer to your doom.
 Instead, you must use the new DMARC deployment as a chance to redesign and optimize the infrastructure and architecture.

 10. All vendors can sign DKIM in 2016

 There is a huge difference in “should” and “can”.
 Go for an expert who has the requisite knowledge on how to overcome the hurdles you will face in authenticating your infrastructure properly with DKIM; especially in regards to third party vendors.

-11. The outgoing emails from your mailbox have all proper records
+11. The outgoing emails from your mailbox have proper SPF, DKIM, DMARC records

 The emails which you are sending from your organisation mailbox may not have proper SPF, DKIM and DMRAC records implemented.
 You need to check and verify this with your IT team.
 If this is not in place, then, emails sent from your organisation mailbox may not land in the inbox of the recipient.